Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: dark matter phenomenology and detection prospects

 \section{dark matter phenomenology and detection prospects}

 We investigate the DM phenomenology of the SDDM model, considering a singlet Majorana fermion as the DM candidate within a thermal freeze-out framework.
-A comprehensive numerical scan is performed over the model parameter space, incorporating conversion-driven processes alongside conventional annihilation and co-annihilation mechanisms.
-The analysis explores the viable mass range for the DM candidate between 10 GeV and 2000 GeV.
+A comprehensive numerical scan is performed over the model parameter space, incorporating conversion-driven processes alongside conventional annihilation and co-annihilation mechanisms (respective Feynman diagrams are provided in Appendix~\ref{app:FD}).
+The Feynman diagrams relevant for the relic density calculation are given in Appendix \ref{app:FD}.
+The analysis explores the viable mass range for the DM candidate between 10 and 2000 GeV.
 In earlier studies of the SDDM framework \cite{Dutta:2020xwn}, it was commonly assumed that all dark sector particles decouple simultaneously.
 However, this assumption does not necessarily hold for small mixing angles.
 In particular, for values of $\sin\theta \lesssim 0.05$, the DM particles fail to maintain chemical equilibrium with the thermal bath.
 Consequently, the singlet typically decouples earlier, while the doublet remains in equilibrium for a longer period owing to its gauge interactions.

-In accordance with that, we consider three distinct sectors in order to trace the evolution of DM independently from other particles in the thermal bath.
-The DM component is assigned to sector 1, while the remaining dark sector particles belong to sector 2 and the SM particles constitute sector 0.
-In this setup, particles in sectors 1 and 2 can interact mutually and with sector 0 (i.e., SM particles).
-Consequently, the cosmological evolution of sectors 1 and 2 must be tracked simultaneously.
-The Boltzmann equations governing the evolution of the comoving number densities of sector 1 and sector 2, defined as $Y_{1}(=n_1/s)$ and $Y_{2}(=n_2/s)$, respectively, where $n_i(i\in\{1,2\})$ denotes the number density of $i$th sector and $s=2\pi^2g_{*s}T^3/45$ represents the entropy density, are given by \cite{Paul:2024prs,Alguero:2022inz}, \begin{widetext}
+In accordance with this, we consider three distinct sectors to trace the evolution of DM independently of other particles in the thermal bath.
+The DM component ($\chi_3$) is assigned to sector 1, while the remaining dark sector particles ($\chi_1,\chi_2,\psi^\pm$) belong to sector 2, and the SM particles constitute sector 0.
+Note that the fermion doublet components ($\chi_1,\chi_2,\psi^\pm$) maintain chemical equilibrium among themselves with the help of gauge-mediated interactions, e.g., processes like $\psi^\pm\chi_{1,2}\leftrightarrow{\rm SM}~\rm SM$ with $W^\pm$ exchange and that decouple at the same epoch.
+This justifies treating them as a single sector, i.e., sector 2.
+In this setup, particles in sectors 1 and 2 can interact with each other and with sector 0 (i.e., SM particles).
+Consequently, the cosmological evolution of sectors 1 and 2 must be tracked simultaneously for all ranges of $\sin\theta$.
+We define the comoving number densities of sector 1 and sector 2, as $Y_{1}(=n_{\chi_3}/s)$ and $Y_{2}\left(=(n_{\chi_1}+n_{\chi_2}+n_{\psi^\pm})/s\right)$, respectively, where $n_i$ denotes the number density of the $i$th species and $s=2\pi^2g_{*s}T^3/45$ represents the entropy density.
+The Boltzmann equations governing the evolution of $Y_1$ and $Y_2$ are given by \cite{Paul:2024prs,Alguero:2022inz}, \begin{widetext}